yrm23/AAAACoin/README.md

- FreeMarket:
+ EverMarket: trading for Whatever, with Whoever, from Wherever, at Whenever, by However, without Fee.

- FreeMarket Dedicated to this world with the freedom for anyone to trade anything at anytime from anywhere without charge.
+ We believe the technology should bring more fair, trust, and profit to benefit everyone in the world, not just for someone, somewhere, sometime, and someway.
+With the help of blockchain technology we can make the world more beautiful.

- The blockchain technology should bring more fair, trust, and profit to benefit everyone in the world not just someone.
+ Our plan as following:

  Firstly, build a new blockchain payment system , for anyone to make payment FREE.